rizbern/learning-git/branching.md

 # git pull
 you do git pull when you want to pull all the updates that where made to the code on github

+for mdoified files only :
+git commit -am "messages"

+-a - add
+-m - message